3DXTech/GearboxSlicer/patch-notes.md

 ### Fixed
 - Tool change count script should no longer cause the percentage to stop super early #26
+- Got a new GUID for custom support so it doesn't overlap with GF-PEI

 ### Changed
 Profiles